About Megan

 That’s when I wrote a blog called 9 Things You Should Know About Dating a Fisherman.
 Emails trickled in from women worldwide thanking me for the post.
 As readers left comments, I kept writing, diving deeper into the nuances of the lifestyle to help others feel less alone, myself included.
 I niched my blog to the Partners of Commercial Fishermen (POCF) community, representing girlfriends, fiances, wives, and romantic partners of commercial fishermen.
 I chose the word “partners” because “fishermen’s wives” felt exclusive.
 Dating, engaged, married, or committed partners equally deal with the same joys and challenges of the commercial fishing lifestyle, and everyone deserves acknowledgment.

 We sold the sailboat in 2019 and bought a commercial lobster boat to invest in a fishing business in Southern California.
 We’ve since bought a home in Wilmington, North Carolina, which we travel to at the end and beginning of each lobster season in our slightly built-out Sprinter Van, which we call “Guitaré” (pronounced “guitar-aye”).
-Such is the bicoastal life!
+The Fall of 2023 was the first year I lived in a different state than Chris during the fishing season.
+While he fishes in California, I live in our home in Wilmington, North Carolina.
+You can hear more about it on the podcast on Apple and Spotify and more!

 Every day is a privilege to represent and support our incredibly unique community.
-It has truly become my life’s purpose, and thank you for being a part of it!
+It has truly become my life’s purpose to help uplift and support POCFs, and thank you for being a part of it!
 I can’t believe how far we’ve come and how many amazing opportunities we have to grow. 💓

 Here is a link to FAQs and Testimonials of POCFs in our community.
 I’d love to connect with you on Instagram, by email, through the podcast, and, of course, the private forum